grrolland/archi-groovy-scripting-plugin/README.md

 ## What is this?

-__Notice__ : This plugin is a free adaptation of the very good [jArchi](https://github.com/archimatetool/archi-scripting-plugin) module and provide the same functionnatity and more with Groovy Scripting.
+__Notice__ : This plugin is a free adaptation of the very good [jArchi](https://github.com/archimatetool/archi-scripting-plugin) module and provide the same functionality and more with Groovy Scripting.
 Tanks a lot to the authors of this module and their advices.

 __Version 1.0.0__